ccxt/ccxt/README.md

 Licensed developers, teams, and/or software companies can use, copy, and modify CCXT Pro as long as they do not vendor, publish, or redistribute the source code of CCXT Pro to 3rd-parties.
 In general, it is allowed to specify CCXT Pro as a dependency of your software by linking to the CCXT Pro repository as long as you DO NOT INCLUDE A COPY OF CCXT PRO SOURCE CODE IN YOUR SOFTWARE.

 If you are a software developer you should specify CCXT Pro as your requirement.
 The end-user of your software is responsible for obtaining his own individual CCXT Pro license.
 The best practice is to make it clear in your docs or on your website.
 Since CCXT and CCXT Pro are interchangeable, auto-detection can be factored-in to let the end-user choose between the free CCXT and the paid CCXT Pro.

-**Violations of the licensing terms will trigger a ban followed with a legal pursuit.**

 Thank you for using CCXT Pro legally!